-Identifying and eliminating forced labour and child labour in the global supply chain is a complex social, economic, and governance issue that can only be resolved through partnership and collaboration across industry, suppliers, governments, and non-profit organizations.
-Collaboration is one of our core values and our supply chain partners are crucial to developing collective solutions.
-This requires us to deepen relationships with our supply chain partners, strengthen our contractual language at the Tier 1 supplier level, and to work together to build new levels of transparency throughout all tiers of our supply chain and build joint solutions to deliver value across multiple dimensions.
-TC Energy is also committed to leveraging our size and spending power to educate and influence our external partners to invest in protecting human rights for every single worker in the supply chain.
+Identifying and eliminating forced labour and child labour in the global supply chain is a complex issue that requires partnership and collaboration across industries, suppliers, governments, and non-profit organizations.
+Our supply chain partners are essential in developing collective solutions.
+This involves deepening relationships with our supply chain partners, strengthening contractual language at the Tier 1 supplier level, and working together to enhance transparency throughout all supply chain tiers of our supply chain.
+TC Energy is committed to leveraging our size and spending power to educate and influence our external partners to invest in protecting human rights for every worker in the supply chain.

-As a part of ongoing enhancements, we will strive to continue to identify emerging risks.
-The Company also intends to continue developing and implementing additional due diligence policies and processes for identifying, addressing and prohibiting the use of forced labour and child labour in our activities and supply chain.
+As a part of ongoing enhancements, we will continue to identify and proactively mitigate emerging risks.
+We also plan to further develop and implement additional due diligence policies and processes to identify, address and prohibit forced labour and child labour in our activities and supply chain.